The Way of Courage: History

-The party was established by supporters of Drąsius Kedys, who claimed that justice officials had whitewashed a ring of pedophiles after his daughter had been sexually molested.
-Kedys died under unclear circumstances in 2010.
+The party was established by supporters of Drąsius Kedys, who claimed that justice officials had whitewashed a ring of pedophiles after he had defamed another person of sexually molesting his daughter.
+Kedys had died under unclear circumstances in 2010.
 Among the party's founders is Neringa Venckienė, sister of Drąsius Kedys and former judge.

 The party's name alludes to Kedys' first name Drąsius which means "the brave".
 The goals include changes in the justice system, e.g. the establishment of trial by jury.
 In 2012 parliamentary election the party gained approximately 8% of the popular vote.
 The party had its best performance in Kaunas and Kaunas District Municipality.

 After the party's leader Neringa Venckiene applied for asylum in the United States, many party members decided not to participate in the future elections because of the "exile" of their leader.

 The party's chairman is Jonas Varkala, a former Catholic priest, who officially left the church in February 2012.
 He was a constant critic of the ethics of the leaders of the church, particularly in regards to sexual abuse of children.

-In 2014 with impeachment of Neringa Venckienė and Valdas Vasiliauskas moving to the Order and Justice parliamentary group, the party's parliamentary group was dissolved as it had less than 7 members.
+With impeachment of Neringa Venckienė and Valdas Vasiliauskas moving to the Order and Justice parliamentary group on 2014, the party's parliamentary group was dissolved as it had less than 7 members.

-In 2016 the party won just over 1 per cent of the votes and lost all representatives in parliament.
+In 2016, the party won just over 1 per cent of the votes and lost all representatives in parliament.

+In 2024, Varkala confirmed that the party is no longer active and will be liquidated.
+It was later confirmed that the procedure had started in mid-2024.